 - Review and update the fire risk assessment regularly.

-To carry out an effective assessment on fire safety in the workplace, you don’t need any specialist training but you do need to be sure that you are capable for the job.
+To carry out an effective assessment on fire safety, you don’t need any specialist training but you do need to be sure that you are capable for the job.
 You’ll need to consider:

 - emergency routes and exits